 Companies that did well in 2020 - Stats and facts

-Among the top 100 MLM companies of 2021, Amway secures the top position followed by Herbalife, Avon, Vorwerk, and Infinitus in the top 5.
+Among the top 100 MLM companies, Amway secures the top position followed by Herbalife, Avon, Vorwerk, and Infinitus in the top 5.
 In spite of the challenges and obstructions faced in the industry many direct selling companies innovated far and wide to sustain and succeed amidst the pandemic.

 New personalities and personal achievements